mysql_prepare()

 my_bool mysql_bind_param(MYSQL_STMT *stmt, MYSQL_BIND *bind)

-in the SQL statement that was passed to mysql_prepare()
+in the SQL statement that was passed to mysql_prepare().
+It uses

 The client library expects the array to contain an element for each